In this article

 28/08/2025

-- The distance to and from work determines the type of battery and therefore the price of the bike.
+Your daily commute will determine the type of battery, and therefore the price of the bike.
 Most brands offer a battery capacity of 500 Wh, but you can increase the capacity depending on your needs.
 A 1000 Wh battery travels between 80 and 150 km on average.
-With a battery of 800 Wh you will cover between 60 and 100 km, depending on the mode you cycle (e.g. in turbo mode you consume more power).
+With a battery of 800 Wh, you will cover between 60 and 100 km, depending on the mode you cycle (e.g. in turbo mode you consume more power).

-- The road you will be biking on also determines your choice.
+The road you will be biking on also determines your choice.
 For example, do you have to cycle uphill a lot?
 Then you will also consume more battery.
+In that case, choose a model with a powerful or removable battery to ensure good battery autonomy.

-- In general, we recommend you do a test ride of at least 5 kilometers.
-Pay attention to your pedaling frequency and how hard you have to pedal to reach a speed of 40 mph.
+In general, we recommend you do a test ride of at least 5 kilometers.
+Pay attention to your pedaling frequency and how hard you have to pedal to reach a speed of 45 km/h.

 The main rules for speed bikes